| Return

 held accountable for all the knowledge I missed somehow while I was

+enjoying college life to the max.
 From January 1966 to July 1974, I was a Communications

 Technician in the U.S. Navy.
 I spent first 4 years as Morse code intercept